Nonsmooth frameworks for an extended Budyko model: Introduction

 Since glacial extent varies over time and dynamic processes such as chemical weathering affect the level of atmospheric CO$_2$, the bifurcation diagrams in Figure \ref{icf} can be viewed as phase planes with dynamic variables consisting of the glacier extent (ice line) and radiative forcing due to greenhouse gases.
 In particular, if a global glaciation did occur, and Kirschvink's argument about the accumulation of atmospheric CO$_2$ held, then we should expect orbits of this dynamical system to traverse the extreme ice latitudes, i.e. the equator and the pole.
 Following Kirschvink's idea further, we treat greenhouse gas effects on the energy balance by incorporating a slow CO$_2$ variable and treat the ice latitude as a relatively fast variable.
 The goal of the present article is to analyze such an interplay using a nonsmooth systems framework, thus providing mathematical support for Kirschvink's hypothesis.
-In this work, we treat the bifurcation diagram (similar to those in Figure \ref{icf}) as a set of quasi-steady states of a slow-fast system and utilize the theory of Filippov.
+In this work, we treat the bifurcation diagram (similar to those in Figure \ref{icf}) as a set of quasi-steady states of a slow-fast system and {specify boundary motion based on Kirschvink's hypothesis and the long-term carbon cycle.}

 We present the topics as follows.
 In the next section, we motivate the model of interest.
-In Section \ref{sect:fil}, we propose an extension of the model that is amenable to a nonsmooth dynamical systems treatment.
-In particular, we use Filippov's theory for differential equations with discontinuous right-hand sides to show that an ice line model based on a latitude-dependent EBM coupled with a simple equation for greenhouse gas evolution can be embedded in the plane to form a system that has unique forward-time solutions.
-We end Section \ref{sect:fil} with an analysis of the system dynamics and conclude the paper with a discussion in Section \ref{sect:discussion}.
+In Section \ref{sect:non}, we propose an extension of the model that is amenable to a nonsmooth dynamical systems treatment.
+In particular, we show that a nonsmooth ice line model based on a latitude-dependent EBM coupled with a simple equation for greenhouse gas evolution has unique forward-time solutions.
+We also show that a similar result can be obtained by embedding the system in the plane and utilizing Filippov's theory for differential equations with discontinuous right-hand sides in Section \ref{sect:alt}.
+We end Section \ref{sect:non} with an analysis of the system dynamics and conclude the paper with a discussion in Section \ref{sect:discussion}.